boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Value Label Position

-This option allows you to customize the value label position in a chart.
-By default, it is set to ‘Auto,’ so the label position for the percent stacked area chart will be set as middle.
+This option allows you to customize the position of the value label in a chart.
+By default, it is set to `Auto`, so the label position for the percent stacked area chart will be set as middle.

 ![Value label position](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/value-labelposition.png)

 #### Value Label Rotation

-This allows you to define the rotation angle for the value labels to display.
+This allows you to define the rotation angle for displaying the value labels.

 ![Value label rotation](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/label-rotation.png)

 #### Value Label Suffix

-This allows you to show or hide the suffix value of value labels.
+This feature allows you to display or hide the suffix value of value labels.

 #### Suffix Value